-Cockatoo.
-Canary.
-Budgie.
-Finch.
-Your feathered pet is a member of the family.
-And after clean water, the right diet for his species, and your love and attention, the most important thing you can give him is a space to call his own.
-Every pet bird needs a safe spot where he can feel secure – and where you know he’s not going to get into mischief.
+Every pet bird needs a safe spot where it can feel secure – and where you know they're not going to get into mischief.
 For just about every bird owner, that means a bird cage.

 Choosing the right cage is crucial to your bird’s well-being.
 Unless you intend to use the cage purely for decoration, not to house a pet, a bird cage needs to suit its inhabitant’s needs and meet your requirements for space, appearance, and ease of care.

-There are lots of bird cages on the market, but most fall into one of the four following categories.
+There are lots of bird cages available, but most fall into one of the four following categories.

 This is probably what you picture when you think of a bird cage.
 Generally rectangular, you’ll find a wide range of classic bird cage sizes, from short and wide to tall and narrow.
 In general, these cages are smaller than flight cages.